runpod/docs/docs/serverless/references/endpoint-configurations.md

 :::note

-Currently only available for 48GB GPUs.
+Currently only available for 48 GB GPUs.

 :::